-Because states had the liberty to choose their own DST, from 1945 to 1966, there was a confusion of different daylight saving time policies across the country, as it varied in length in different cities.
+Because states had the liberty to choose their own DST, from 1945 to 1966, there was confusion about different daylight saving time policies across the country, as they varied in length in different cities.

 After many years of proposed changes, in 2007 Daylight Saving Time was extended to begin on the Second Sunday of March and end on the first Sunday in November, as it has remained ever since.

-In recent years, there has been a campaign for a year-round Daylight Saving Time, with supporters arguing that the lifestyle of modern people is not compatible with changing the clocks in Spring and Fall.
+In recent years, there has been a campaign for a year-round Daylight Saving Time, with supporters arguing that modern people's lifestyle is incompatible with changing the clocks in Spring and Fall.